DanielSlater/PyDataLondon2016/README.md

 ## Other requirments options

 Tensorflow requires an NVidea GPU and only runs on Linux/Mac so if you don't have these Theano is an option.
-The examples are all in tensorflow, but that translates very easily to Theano and I'll try and do a few Theano examples for the day.
+The examples are all in Tensorflow, but that translates very easily to Theano and we have an example Q-learning Theano implementation that can be extended to work with Pong.

 #### [Python](https://www.python.org/downloads/)
     Either 2 or 3 is fine.